 How to Color Your Hair at Home

-Although this is also a process best left to a professional, dyeing your hair at home is a skill that can prove useful in a pinch (or during an emergency quarantine, when shops are closed).
-Again, given the current situation, there has been a rise in searches for how to color your own hair at home.
-Luckily, the sheer number of at-home coloring kits available on the market also suggests this is a process that can be undertaken at home, given the right guidance—and that’s where we come in!
+Although this is also a process best left to a professional, dyeing your hair at home is a skill that can prove useful in a pinch.
+The sheer number of at-home coloring kits available on the market also suggests this is a process that can be undertaken at home.

-We have seen a whopping 250% increase in “Best At Home Hair Color.”
+We saw a whopping 250% increase in “Best At Home Hair Color.”
 This is a strong indicator that many are looking to dye their hair at home.
 In light of this, you can find more tips on how to successfully color your own hair while in lockdown.